matt-harvey/tabulo/README.md

 #### Manual cell wrapping [&#x2191;](#contents)

-You can &ldquo;manually&rdquo; wrap the content of a title, header or body cell at a particular point, simply by placing a newline character at that point:
+You can &ldquo;manually&rdquo; wrap the content of a title, header or body cell at a particular point, simply by placing a newline character, at that point:

 ```ruby
 table = Tabulo::Table.new(1..3) do |t|